The Philippines is a great destination for travelling and scuba diving

 Typical breakfast from the Philippines whilst listening to our scuba diving safety briefing for Apo Island

 As soon as we are on board, we can enjoy a simple but nice breakfast, again in Filippino style.
-There is coffee, tea, bananas and bread with homemade banana jam.
-You can eat as much as you can, which is almost dangerous because it tastes very good!
-At the same time, we listen to our boat safety briefing which is very clearly given.
+There is coffee, tea, bananas and bread with homemade banana jam, which is also typical for the Philippines.
+You can eat as much as you like, which is almost dangerous because it tastes very good!
+I can stop in time telling myself I shouldn´t eat too much before scuba diving.
+At the same time, we listen to our boat safety briefing which is very clearly given and we are ready for travelling to Apo Island.

 Ready to go diving: dive site Chapel on Apo Island